stellarator22/e-field-computation/README.md

 --------------------------------------------------

--Calculate the electric potential and field for different cathode configurations (1, 2, 3, or 13 rings).
+- Calculate the electric potential and field for different cathode configurations (1, 2, 3, or 13 rings).

--Visualize cross-sectional slices of the electric field magnitude.
+- Visualize cross-sectional slices of the electric field magnitude.

--Interactive 3D visualization of the cathode rings and the cross-sectional plane.
+- Interactive 3D visualization of the cathode rings and the cross-sectional plane.

 - Adjust viewing parameters (Alpha, Beta, Height) using sliders and buttons.

--Option to display electric field lines on the 2D plot with adjustable density.
+- Option to display electric field lines on the 2D plot with adjustable density.

--Load previously saved computation data or save current data for future use.
+- Load previously saved computation data or save current data for future use.

--Create animated videos sweeping through parameters with customizable settings.
+- Create animated videos sweeping through parameters with customizable settings.

--Capture and save the current cross-section image.
+- Capture and save the current cross-section image.

--Adjust Gaussian blur and scale coefficient for enhanced visualization.
+- Adjust Gaussian blur and scale coefficient for enhanced visualization.

--View computation details such as iteration count, computation time, and parameters.
+- View computation details such as iteration count, computation time, and parameters.

 --------------------------------------------------